-What kid hasn’t come home with grass stained clothes?
+What kid hasn't come home with grass stained clothes?
 I think grass stained knees is just a way of life for little boys.
-Then you have the spaghetti sauce down the front of the shirt, blood stains on the sleeves.
+Then you have the spaghetti sauce down the front of the shirt and blood stains on the sleeves.
 Little boys are just messing and dirty!

-Unfortunately, I don’t know that grown up boys are much better!
-My 15 year old constantly comes home with stains on his clothes.
+Unfortunately, I don't know that grown-up boys are much better!
+My son often constantly comes home with stains on his clothes.
 My husband often has ink stains on his clothes.
 And as much as I would love to pretend I am neat, I often am sporting grease stains on my clothes from cooking.

 Grass stains on the jeans, no problem!
 Sponge the grass stain with rubbing alcohol.
 Then rinse the stain with cool water.
 Apply a little bit of stain remover and let sit for about 20 minutes.
 Wash in hot water with detergent.
 Repeat process if the stain doesn't come out 100 percent the first time.

 Since both my son and I deal with nose bleeds in winter I am a pro at getting out blood from clothes.
 Just soak the clothes in cold water.
 Add a small amount of detergent to the blood stain and gently rub.
 Wash in hot water with detergent.

 Ink stains are easy to remove with hairspray.
 You can just spray a little hairspray on the stain and then rinse and wash.
 You can see complete step by step instructions for removing ink stains here.